Swiss Youth Hostels

 Depending on the room category, an overnight stay including breakfast costs between CHF 28 (dormitory) and CHF 121 (double room, single use).
 The membership card is to be had from CHF 33 for adults and CHF 22 for children.

-In summer 2014, two new masterpieces will be opened with the Saas-Fee and Gstaad-Saanenland Youth Hostels.
+In summer 2014, two new masterpieces will be opened with the wellnessHostel4000 in Saas-Fee and Gstaad-Saanenland Youth Hostel.

 - Business Report on Sustainable Development 2012 (PDF, 2.94 MB)

 - Annual & Sustainability Report 2011 (PDF, 3.54 MB)

 - Annual & Sustainability Report 2010 (PDF, 2.64 MB)

 - Annual & Sustainability Report 2009 (PDF, 2.58 MB)